scollier/Summit2014OSEonOSPViaHeat/scott/summit_lab_2014.md

 **Set up the neutron networking.**

-All actions in this lab will performed by the *root* tenant in this lab.
-In a production enviroinment there will likely be many tenants.

-    source /root/keystonerc_admin

 Create the *public* network.
 In the packstack answer file we specified the name *physnet1* for the physical external network.
 INSERT VINNY HERE.